Commission on Economic & Community Engagement

 , North America's largest convening of public university presidents, provosts, vice-presidents, and their senior staff.
 In addition, CECE provides year-round engagement opportunities via a member-led "Learning Exchange" Forum

-comprised of phone or web meeting-based discussion groups covering a myraid of topics
+comprised of phone or web meeting-based discussion groups covering a myriad of topics.

-CECE helps provide member input into APLU’s Innovation and Economic Prosperity (IEP) Universities program
+CECE members help facilitate APLU’s Innovation and Economic Prosperity (IEP) Universities designation and awards program

-, an internationally recognized designation process and awards competition designed to help higher education institutions codify, elevate, and advance their economic and community engagement enterprise.
-The commission also facilitates the selection process for APLU's Peter Magrath Award for Community Engagement
+, an internationally recognized designation and awards competition designed to help higher education institutions codify, elevate, and advance their economic and community engagement enterprise.
+The commission also promotes and contributes to the selection process for APLU's C. Peter Magrath Award for Community Engagement.

-CECE members participate in projects that research, test, and highlight best practices in community and economic engagement through “research and demonstration” projects funded by various federal and philanthropic partners.
+CECE members participate in projects undertaken by APLU's Office of Economic Development and Community Engagement that research, test, and highlight best practices in community and economic engagement through “research and demonstration” projects funded by various federal, industry, community, and philanthropic partners.

-CECE shares its work and opportunities via regular newsletter to its members and and with the wider community through and manages a member-driven blog focused on university-based economic and community engagement.
-It also organizes special events that highlight the economic and community engagement impact of its members in Washington, DC and beyond.
+CECE shares its work and opportunities via regular newsletter to its members and and with the wider community.
+CECE also manages a national blog focused on university-based economic and community engagement.
+Additionally, CECE organizes special events that highlight the economic and community engagement impact of its members in Washington, DC and beyond.

-CECE members provides input on policy to APLU’s OEDCE which, in collaboration with APLU’s Council on Governmental Affairs
+CECE members provide policy input to APLU’s OEDCE which, in collaboration with APLU’s Council on Governmental Affairs